HourBee2/Attitude-Determination-and-Orbit-Control./README.md

 - ADCS (Python & Jupyter Notebook) directory is primarily in [Python](https://www.python.org/) and [Jupyter Notebook](https://jupyter.org/).

 ## 🎈 Prerequisites
-- Theoretical and conceptual understanding of working principles of Attitude Determination and Orbit Control systems.
+- Theoretical and conceptual understanding of working principles of Attitude Determination and Orbit Control Systems.
 - MATLAB

 ## ⛏️ Built Using <a name = "built_using"></a>